EmilHvitfeldt/smltar/docs/04_stemming.md

 ## Summary {#stemmingsummary}

 In this chapter, we explored stemming, the practice of identifying and extracting the base or stem for a word using rules and heuristics.
-Stemming reduces the sparsity of text data which can be helpful when training models, but at the cost of throwing information away.
+Stemming reduces the sparsity of text data, which can be helpful when training models, but at the cost of throwing information away.
 Lemmatization is another way to normalize words to a root, based on language structure and how words are used in their context.

 ### In this chapter, you learned:

-- about the most broadly used stemming algorithms
+- about the most broadly-used stemming algorithms

 - how to implement stemming